satyamchaudharydev/NotesOnNode/Middleware/Intoduction/readme.md

-This content is from [express official doc](https://expressjs.com/en/guide/using-middleware.html)
+Some of the content are from [express official doc](https://expressjs.com/en/guide/using-middleware.html)

 ## Middlewares in Express

+Middleware is a program or function or something that runs between whenever the server sends the request and when the client receives the request

 Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named next.

 Middleware functions can perform the following tasks: